tn-aixpa/rs-flood-mapping/data/README.md

 # Data Folder

-This folder contains datasets, artifacts, and intermediate outputs related to the flood mapping project.
+This folder may contains datasets, artifacts, and intermediate outputs related to the flood project.